psychemedia/storytelling-notes/gawain_ragnell_sovereignty.md

 WEDDYNGE OF SYR GAWENE.
 298P

-"Nay, £ kyng, nowe wott I nott foo,
+"Nay, S. kyng, nowe wott I nott foo,
 Openly I wol be weddyd' or I parte the froo,
-[fol.
-135.]
 Elle fhame wott ye haue.
-Ryde before, and' I woit com after, 510
+Ryde before, and' I woit com after,
-Vnto thy courte, f kynge Arthoure,
+Vnto thy courte, S. kynge Arthoure,
 Of no maf I wott fhame ;
 Be-thynk' you howe I haue fauyd' yor lyf',
 Therfor witt me nowe fhatt ye nott ftryfe,
 For and' ye do, ye be to blame."
-515
 The kyng of her had' greatt fhame,
 But forth fhe rood', thougti he were grevyd' ;
 Tytt they cam to Karlyle fortii they mevyd'.
 In to the courte fhe rode hym by,
-For no mafi wold' fhe fpare, fecurly, 520
+For no mafi wold' fhe fpare, fecurly,
 Itt likyd' the kyng futt yit.
 Alle the contraye had' wonder greatt,
 Fro whens fhe com, that foule vnfwete,
 They fawe neu of fo fowtt a thyng ;
-In to the hatt fhe went, in certeh,— 525
+In to the hatt fhe went, in certeh,—
 " Arthoure kyng, lett fetche me f Gaweyh,
 Before the knyght¢, alle in hying.
 That I may nowe be made fekyr,
 In welle and' wo trowiti plygtit vs togeder,
-Before alle thy chyvalry ; 530
+Before alle thy chyvalry ;
 This is yo" graunt, lett fe, haue done,
-Sett forth £ Gawefh, my love, anofi,
+Sett forth S. Gawen, my love, anofi,
 For lenger tarying kepe nott I."
-Theh cam forth f Gawef the knyght,—
+Theh cam forth S. Gawen the knyght,—
-* Syr, I am redy of that I you hygtt, 535
+* Syr, I am redy of that I you hygtt,
 Alle forwarde¢ to fulfyit ;"
-* Godhauem' cy," fayd' dame Ragnett thef,
+* Godhauem' cy," fayd' dame Ragnell thef,
 " For thy fake I wold' I were a fayre womah,
-[fol.
-185%.)
 For thou art of fo good' wytt."
-Ther £ Gawen to her his trowth plygit, 540
+Ther S. Gawen to her his trowth plygit,
 In weit and' in woo, as he was a true knygit,
-Theh was dame Ragnett fayf ;
+Theh was dame Ragnell fayf ;
 2q?

 " Alas!" then fayd' dame Gayno',
 So fayd' alle the ladyes in her bower,
-And' wept for f Gawef.
+And' wept for S. Gawen.
 « Alas!" then fayd' both kyng and' knyght,
 That eu. he fhold' wed? fuck a wyght,
 She was fo fowit and' horyble ;